Skip to main content

 Should I lease or finance equipment?

-Finance (and own) equipment you'll use for its full life; lease fast-depreciating or quickly-outdated equipment, or when you want lower payments and the flexibility to upgrade.
+Finance (and own) equipment you'll use for most of its useful life and that holds value; lease fast-depreciating or quickly-outdated equipment, or when you want lower payments and the flexibility to upgrade.

 Is equipment financing tax-deductible?

-Interest and, for leases, payments may be deductible, and owned equipment may qualify for capital cost allowance.
-Confirm the specifics with your accountant.
+Interest and, for true leases, payments may be deductible, and owned equipment may qualify for capital cost allowance.
+This is general information, not tax advice — confirm the specifics with your accountant.

 How fast is equipment financing approval?

-Often faster than other commercial lending, because the equipment secures the deal — though timing depends on the asset and your business's financials.
+Often faster than other commercial lending, because the equipment secures the deal — though timing depends on the asset, whether it's new or used, and your business's financials.

 Need equipment without draining cash?
-Talk to us — we'll structure financing or a lease that preserves your working capital and borrowing capacity.
-See equipment financing.
+We'll structure financing or a lease that preserves your working capital and borrowing capacity.
+See equipment financing, contact us, or ask Maya.

 MS